Medical Privacy Solicitors

 (b) Breach of Confidence; and/or

-(c) Breach of the Data Protection Act 1998
+(c) Breach of the General Data Protection Regulation and Data Protection Act 2018 (in historic cases the Data Protection Act 1998 may apply).

 Misuse of Private Information

-This is now recognised as a distinct tort.
+This is now recognised as a distinct legal "tort".
 Liability is assessed on whether:-

 (a) The information was private - this will be based on whether the person to whom the information relates had a ‘reasonable expectation’ of privacy in relation to the information.
 Consideration of a person’s ECHR Article 8 right to respect for private and family life will determine whether there is such an expectation.
 This will often be easy to determine when the material leaked concerns medical information.